argonne-lcf/user-guides/docs/polaris/visualization/paraview.md

 ## Setting up Paraview

-On your local client click on the following icon:
+From your local client select Connect, either from the File menu, or by clicking on the icon circled below:

 ![Connect icon](connect-icon.png)